The autumn season is well under way here in California!

-This is the first recipe using these chewy, nutty berries here on TSV, and it won’t be the last.
 Wheat berries are a low gluten grain with an ample amount of protein and fiber per serving, about 6 grams each.
 They work well in salads and soups for added bulk and heartiness.
-If you haven’t tried them yet, this is a perfect salad to get you started!
+If you haven’t tried them yet, hopefully this is a little inspiration to get you started!

 There are a few steps to the recipe but they flow nicely making this come together easily.
 First you’ll be cooking the wheat berries and adding the kale at the end to help steam it.
 While that’s coming along, roast your butternut squash.